 Researchers have a long ways to go when it comes to understanding coprophagy, but we do have at least the beginnings of an explanation for why dogs seem to thrive on this distasteful activity.
 What do you think?

 A healthy pet starts with a healthy gut.
 If your dog suffers from digestive or skin issues, then they could be missing key bacteria for a healthy gut, immune system, and weight.
-AnimalBiome offers gut microbiome testing for dogs and gut restoration supplements - fecal transplant oral capsules that helps restore your dog's natural digestive system.
+AnimalBiome offers a Gut Health Test for dogs.
+If your dog has an imbalanced microbiome, we offer a Gut Restoration Supplement that helps to restore the bacterial balance in your dog's gut microbiome.

 If you liked this article please consider sharing it.